 “They were so still for the entire time,” Cassandra chimed in.
 I felt grateful for her agreement; she was a much more active and valued participant on these occasions.
 “They were like statues.
 At first I didn’t even realise they were human.
 And don’t you remember how shocked Joanna was when she saw the little girl move?”

 My father laughed abruptly.
 “So stunned!” he grinned, and I saw that even my mother was smiling at the memory.
 “She thought they were too beautiful to be real.
 She didn’t think any princess could behave so well!”

-I stood there and grimaced as a few half-hearted chuckles flitted around the room.
+I grimaced as a few half-hearted chuckles flitted around the room.
 “I wasn’t shocked because they behaved well.
 I was shocked because they really did look like statues.”